translationalneuromodeling/tapas/h2gf/README.md

 ### Inference

-At this point we enter the parameters for the inference method.
-It is a Markov Chain Monte Carlo Method that draws samples from the posterior.
-Default values are set in `tapas_h2gf_inference.m`
+At this point, we enter the parameters for the inference for the Markov Chain Monte Carlo algorithm that draws samples from the posterior distribution of the model parameters.
+Default values are set in `tapas_h2gf_inference.m`.

 ```matlab
 %% Parameters for inference